 An after-service conversation about the tragic Trayvon Martin incident inspired two long-time Plymouth Church members to establish Empowering Youth, Exploring Justice (EYEJ).
-Concerned with the prevalence of poverty level living environments and violence for many African-American children, June Antoine and Mai Moore organized with other Plymouth members, including Gloria Sturghill, Pamela Ford, Aisha Violette and Shaundra Cunningham, in 2013.
+Concerned with the prevalence of poverty level living environments and violence for many African-American children, the late June Antoine and Mai Moore organized with other Plymouth members, including Gloria Sturghill, Pamela Ford, Aisha Violette and Shaundra Cunningham, in 2013.
 As a connector between the community and children, EYEJ provides life skills and personal development tools for some of the most vulnerable youth in the Cleveland Metropolitan School District – sixth, seventh, and eighth graders.

 Parlaying a pre-existing 25-year relationship between Buckeye-Woodland of Cleveland Metropolitan School District and Plymouth Church, EYEJ built their Discussion Series.
 The Discussion Series event features ten speakers broken out in groups (one African-American Clevelander and one non-African-American Clevelander) to speak with students about a variety of topics with a focus on increasing values and self-confidence.
 More specifically, EYEJ divides the 6-8th graders by grade and gender.
 Each individual group would then have a set of speakers with whom they could talk, role-play, and discuss topics ranging from exploring social and emotional pathways to finding resources (and how to ask for resources) to self-value to finance literacy topics.
 In 2015, EYEJ earned full non-profit 501c3 tax status, which allowed it to access more schools throughout the Cleveland Metropolitan School District.